qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 #.
 Enable the |addDelimitedTextLayer| :guilabel:`Delimited Text` tab
 #.
 Select the delimited text file to import (e.g., :file:`qgis_sample_data/csv/elevp.csv`)
    by clicking on the :guilabel:`...` :sup:`Browse` button.
 #.
-In the :guilabel:`Layer name` field, provide the name to use for
-   the layer in the project (e.g. :file:`Elevation`).
-#.
 Configure the settings to meet your dataset and needs, as explained below.

 .. _figure_delimited_text: